devcode1981/File-Provider-Storage/doc/set-up-gdk.md

 gdk init
 ```

 The GDK is now cloned into `./gitlab-development-kit`.
 Enter that directory.
-Note that this is the default instantiation directory for the `init` command.
+Note that this is the default instantiation directory for the `gdk init` command.

 If you plan to work with **CE** and **EE** versions side by side, it is recommended that you name the GDK instance during `init` and not use the default directory name.
 Pick a good naming convention that will allow you to differentiate and switch between the two versions easily.